ckan/ckan/doc/writing-extensions.rst

 Creating CKAN Extensions
 ~~~~~~~~~~~~~~~~~~~~~~~~

 All CKAN extensions must start with the name ``ckanext-``.
-You can create your
+You can create
-own CKAN extension like this:
+your own CKAN extension like this (you must be in your CKAN pyenv):

 ::
     (pyenv)$ paster create -t ckanext ckanext-myextension

-You'll get prompted to complete a number of variables which will be used in your dataset.
-You change these later by editing the generated ``setup.py`` file.
+You'll get prompted to complete a number of variables which will be used in
+your dataset.
+You change these later by editing the generated ``setup.py``
+file.
 Here's some example output:

 ::